beelzebielsk/ttp-stocks/notes.md

 =================

-1. Should have a sign in page, where a user can sign in using an existing account.
+1. Should have a sign in page, where a user can sign in using an existing account. (done)
-    1. Should not allow a user with no existing account (ie a user that cannot submit a valid email/pass pair) to login.
+    1. Should not allow a user with no existing account (ie a user that cannot submit a valid email/pass pair) to login. (done)
 2. SHould have a sign up page, where a user can create a new account with which to sign in.
-    1. The initial balance of a user's account should be $5000.
+    1. The initial balance of a user's account should be $5000. (done)
     2. No email should be usable for registration more than once.
 3. Should have a user portfolio page.
     1. Should display the worth of each stock in their portfolio at the moment that the page is opened (or some decent defn of 'current moment').
-        1. If the price of the stock is the same as it was at the day's open, display grey.
+        1. If the price of the stock is the same as it was at the day's open, display grey. (done)
-        2. If the price of the stock is *less than* it was at the day's open, display red.
+        2. If the price of the stock is *less than* it was at the day's open, display red. (done)
-        3. If the price of the stock is *greater than* as it was at the day's open, display green.
+        3. If the price of the stock is *greater than* as it was at the day's open, display green. (done)
-        4. me: display the change in percent of the stock.
+        4. me: display the change in percent of the stock. (done)
-    2. Should display the net worth of all of their stocks in their portfolio.
-Q: How do I calc that?
+    2. Should display the net worth of all of their stocks in their portfolio. (done)
     3. Should allow user to purchase new stocks from a single company at a time.
     4. Should display user's balance of cash.